rimshafiroz/practice/README.md

 # practice
-This is a practicing Git repo
+This is a practicing Git repo.
+Author - Rimsha Firoz